 British sterling silver hallmarks help to identify the maker and year of manufacture of sterling silver items produced by Great Britain.
-Understanding and learning to recognize these marks, can help you avoid costly mistakes in both the purchase and sale of antique English silver.
+Understanding and learning to recognize these marks can help you avoid costly mistakes in both the purchase and sale of antique English silver.
 This guide will explain what each mark means and how to find them on a piece of antique British sterling silver.

 I've been buying and selling antique silver for many years now.
 When I first started going to estate sales, I was always drawn to the silver gleaming on the tables.
 I didn't know what the marks meant, but I was determined to find out.
 Thus began my education and passion for silver.
 I found great resources online, bought out of print books on the subject and picked the brains of antique dealers I met.
 The knowledge I have gained has helped me score some big finds over the years.
-The estate sales people often miss these sterling treasures and sell them cheap, not realizing their great value.
-I once purchased a English silver sovereign case for $5 at an estate sale and later sold it on eBay for $250.
+The estate salespeople often miss these sterling treasures and sell them cheap, not realizing their great value.
+I once purchased an English silver sovereign case for $5 at an estate sale and later sold it on eBay for $250.

 Learning to recognize these marks will help you to find treasures too, maybe even in your own home.
 Here's how to read the marks.

 The British Standard for Sterling Silver

 Ever hear the word "sterling" used to describe a person?
 "Why, John has a sterling reputation".
 Britain's long use of the sterling standard has made the word "sterling" mean the pinnacle of quality, whether in metal or a person's character.